Symptoms of Parkinson’s Disease in Men: What Men Should Look Out For

 The act characterises Dream Enactment or Rapid Eye Movement Sleep Behaviour Disorder (RBD), which results from vivid, often violent dreams during the REM phase of sleep; it manifests before other symptoms appear.

-On the other hand, Sleep Apnoea refers to repeated episodes of breathing interruptions during slumber due to relaxation of throat muscles, leading to fragmented sleep and daytime fatigue.
+On the other hand, Sleep Apnoea refers to repeated episodes of breathing interruptions during slumber due to of throat muscles, leading to fragmented sleep and daytime fatigue.

 Sleep problems may also be triggered by nocturnal motor symptoms such as rigidity and tremors that interfere with comfort during rest periods.